pgarec/pgarec.github.io/_pages/about.md

 I'm a first year PhD student at the "Computing Resources Orchestration and Management for AI” group at Barcelona Supercomputer Center (BSC), under the supervision of [Josep Lluis Berral](https://www.berralgarcia.com/) and [Jordi Torres](https://torres.ai/).

 My research focuses on improving Cloud-Edge environments using federated deep learning methods.
-I also have a strong interest in probabilistic modeling and understanding uncertainty.
+I also have a strong interest in probabilistic machine learning and uncertainty quantification.

 I earned a Bachelor's degree in Informatics Engineering and a Master's degree in Data Science from the Polytechnic University of Catalonia (UPC).
 During my undergraduate studies, I participated in a semester-long academic exchange program at Politecnico di Milano, and completed a one-year exchange program at Denmark Technical University.
 In the past, I had the opportunity to be an Openlab Summer Student at CERN and gained professional experience as a Data Scientist at Basetis.
 I also worked as a Junior Research Engineer at BSC.